Texas MedClinic offers first rapid COVID-19 test in region, provides results in 15 minutes

 “We have used Quidel’s rapid flu and strep tests for years.
 We trust their diagnostic technology, which is promising close to 100 percent accuracy on positive COVID-19 test results, and 80 percent accuracy on negative COVID-19 tests,” said Gude.
 “The accuracy is significantly higher than previous tests.
 Plus, this test uses a traditional nasal swab, which is much more comfortable for the patient.”

 Texas MedClinic has performed over 5,300 COVID-19 tests over the last 9 weeks, accounting for roughly 10 percent of Bexar County’s testing.
 They continue to work closely with local health authorities in the counties they have clinics, sharing data and results, as well as assisting with testing needs.
 Texas MedClinic partnered with San Antonio Metropolitan Health District and Southwest Regional Advisory Council to provide free drive-thru testing for uninsured patients at their clinic located on SW Military Drive.
+Updated: At the request of local health authorities, free drive-thru testing is no longer available at the clinic on SW Military Drive.

 Following San Antonio Metropolitan Health guidelines, testing is available for those experiencing symptoms, as well as for those who do not have symptoms.
 A medical consultation is required.
 Cost for consultation and the rapid COVID-19 test are covered by insurance plans or through government sponsored programs.